NullEqualsZero/AI-Dungeon-Scenario-Saver-Formatter/README.md

 - **Limited to Scenarios**: Currently, the extension works for capturing scenarios but does not support capturing adventures.
 Work is underway to extend compatibility to adventures.

 These issues are primarily noticeable in the developer console and do not affect the core functionality of the extension.

----

-This version includes the new issue regarding adventures and keeps the rest of the information concise and user-focused.